sous-chefs/nrpe/README.md

 ### check

-The check LWRP provides an easy way to add and remove NRPE checks from within cookbooks.
+The check resource provides an easy way to add and remove NRPE checks from within cookbooks.

 #### Actions